massaroni/grunt-angularjs-thrift-0.9/README.md

               }
             ],
             thriftSrcRoot: 'app/src/thrift/', // root directory of the above src path
-            thriftBin: '~/dev/thrift/compiler/cpp/build/thrift', // this is your Thrift 1.0 compiler
+            thriftBin: 'thrift', // this is your Thrift 0.9.x compiler

             // (optional) with this property, it will generate angular services (at runtime, so you won't find any generated js files with angular services)
             angularServices: {